 - Temperature rating limits its versatility

 The shell is made of ExtremeLite fabric and weighs less than an ounce.
-The 12-denier ripstop fabric is incredibly durable for its weight.
-The bag employs 850-plus fill ethically sourced goose down, which is some of the lightest and highest-quality down available.
+The 12-denier ripstop fabric is incredibly durable for its weight and is filled with 850-plus fill ethically sourced goose down, which is some of the highest-quality down available.

 The baffle system is relatively unique, with the horizontal seams sewn completely through.
 The vertical seams, which make a quilted pattern, are made with strips of netting.
 This helps keep the down in place while maximizing the loft and, thus, the warmth of the bag.